Eclipses carry the signature of change. They may shake us up, turn us around, and they may ask us to adapt to changing conditions.

-*the 6th-12th axis phrase ‘adaptation and retreat’ respectfully borrowed from April Elliott Kent.
+*the 6th-12th axis phrase ‘adaptation and retreat’ respectfully used, with permission, from April Elliott Kent.

 Networks of friends and social groups play a role in reaching your dreams.
 Personal limelights are featured now.
 Creative energy and romance takes new focus and expression.
 Leo empowers creative births, including children, the claiming of talents, and the revitalizing need for joy and pleasure in one’s life; Aquarius empowers radical acts of self-authenticity, claiming of a personal truth-along with those fears of being rejected by our social network or tribe for making that choice.

-Fifth House keywords: creativity, short-term partnerships (love affairs), children, self-expression, recreation, art, performance, spontaneous pleasures, sharing from your heart, being seen, love given others
+Fifth House keywords: art, creativity, short-term partnerships (love affairs), falling in love, children, your creative inner child, self-expression, recreation, performance, spontaneous pleasures, sharing from your heart, being seen, love you give others

-Eleventh House keywords: future, goals, hopes, wishes & dreams, groups of friends and networks, mid-life, being recognised for your gifts, love received from others
+Eleventh House keywords: embracing the future, goals, hopes, wishes & dreams, groups of friends and networks, making progress, blooming in mid-life, being recognized for your gifts and contribution, having an audience, love received from others